myrojoylee/e-commerce-mock-backend/README.md

 ## Description

 This work was an exercise in creating API routes as part of the backend of an e-commerce application.
 Sequelize is a tool for Object Relational Mapping (ORM).
-It enables developers to easily work with RDMS like MySQL in the Node server environment.
-Additionally, we used the concept of async/await to rewrite Promise-based code.
+It enables developers to easily work with a RDBMS like MySQL in the Node server environment.
+Additionally, we implemented the async/await syntax to rewrite Promise-based code.

 There is no frontend portion for this so all API endpoint testing was was done in [Insomnia](https://insomnia.rest/).